 Your site might be invisible in SERPs because, for example, you blocked your whole site in robots.txt by accident.
 Or maybe you made a mistake with the canonical tags on your website.
-Maybe they’re pointing to single URL, for example your homepage.
-Or maybe you deployed your new site but for some reason there are canonical tags to the password protected staging version of your site.
+Maybe they’re pointing to a single URL, for example, your homepage.
+Or maybe you deployed your new site, but for some reason, there are canonical tags to the password protected staging version of your site.

 What Should I Do?

 I’ll try to wrap up couple of things you can do to get your site out of the Invisible Zone.
 Let’s divide it into two categories Technical Optimization and Content Optimization.